Changing attitudes to food. Opening access to the past.

 Figure 4: Example menus showing the prevalence of the rabbit.
 Photo credit: Julia Best.

-Figure 5: One of the dishes created and an example of a recipe given away.
-Photo credit: Julia Best, Rhiannon Philps and Kirsty Harding
+Figure 5: One of the dishes created and examples of a recipe given away.
+Photo credit: Julia Best, Rhiannon Philp and Kirsty Harding

 Food creates a very personal link between people and the past – there is something for everyone to relate to.
 Going beyond “traditional” ways of engaging with heritage and instead moving into immersive, interactive, and provocative discussions where people can interpret the evidence independently allows them to conceptualise the past for themselves.
+Experiencing the past with multiple senses is essential: many visitors to the Big Feast Weekend at Stonehenge commented on the familiarity of food being reproduced and described how smelling a feast cooking brought the landscape to life (Figure 6).
 Suddenly prehistory does seem so distant when you can start to imagine what it would have smelt like, looked like, tasted like, or how it might have felt to travel across Britain to meet people and share food together.
 People can start to imagine the cultural and social memories that lay behind the food of the past in ways that are not so very different to today.

-Figure 6: Feast Photo credit: Jacqui Mulville and Emily Edwards.
+Figure 6: Experimental food production at The Stonehenge Visitor Centre.
+Photo credit: Jacqui Mulville and Emily Edwards.